/ Geneva (Switzerland)

 - Data Collection and Analysis: Collaborating with MLAB to gather data from individuals with special needs, by means of apps and outdoor sensor, which are being installed by SWARCO

-InclusiveSpaces is undertaking several key initiatives to enhance mobility and accessibility:
+InclusiveSpaces is undertaking several key initiatives to enhance mobility and accessibility in Geneva:

 Inclusive Infrastructure Design: CMO is engaging diverse groups to co-design new infrastructure that incorporates universal design principles, making mobility hubs more inclusive